Flexible Options

 Note that being accepted as a PhD student does not guarantee acceptance as an MEng student.
 Note that students will generally receive their MEng degree at the same time or after receiving their PhD.
 If a student does not obtain a PhD, only four of the technical courses taken as a PhD student may be applied to the MEng degree.
 The other four technical MEng course requirements and the MEng core courses must be taken after enrollment in the MEng Program.

 All PhD students should discuss their plans with their faculty advisor for their research program and with the DMS for their major of interest.
-When applying for the MEng degree, he/she should indicate they are already a PhD student and plan to do the MEng concurrently with his/her PhD.
+When applying for the MEng degree, he/she should indicate they are already a PhD student and plan to do the MEng concurrently with their PhD.

 MD candidates in Duke’s School of Medicine have the option of adding the Master of Engineering (MEng) degree in a 5-year program.
 Students spend four years (Years 1, 2, 4 and 5) in medical school to fulfill the MD curriculum requirements, and one year (Year 3) to take the required MEng courses.
 In the fourth year, students work on development of new technologies or engineering approaches (including optimization/system analysis or feasibility analysis, etc.) for improving human health and write a thesis, for which they will receive School of Medicine credit in fulfillment of their Third Year thesis requirement.